 An Pelopidas-type uprising is a possible future projection that deserves its own, separate, heading.

 Sooner or later it might dawn on a few people who are aware and who care that elections, starting new parties, civil disobedience, disorganized revolts, frontal assaults, strikes, endlessly trying to wake up the televised and mercurized masses, all have been tried over and over again — and have brought us to this "perfect" day.
 They might realize at long last that you can't fight vampires with paper swords.
-They might see that since the Controllers make peaceful revolution impossible, a violent revolution morally justified.
+They might realize that since the Controllers make peaceful revolution impossible, a violent revolution is morally justified.

 They might see that they are outnumbered and outgunned by the enemies of humanity, and will therefore resort to a special type of asymmetrical warfare: The Pelopidas Brigade.

 These new revolutionaries might see that a handful, or perhaps a few hundred, Controllers are attacking everything worth living for.
 They might see that these psychopaths are routinely killing millions, needlessly impoverishing billions, and placing the lives of billions — and perhaps even the survival of humanity — at risk.
 They might remember that these enemies of the world's people achieve their goals in part through assassinations (see above).
 They might recall Pelopidas' astoundingly successful decapitation strategy.
 They might see that this strategy is immune to the Controllers' subversion, co-option, and assassination routines, for with this strategy each revolutionary can act alone or with one or two other trusted companions — and make a difference.
 They perhaps will see that the Pelopidas approach targets the few architects of genocide directly, instead of targeting their many brainwashed, self-serving, or reluctant surrogates.
 They might see that, if you must resort to violence, the Pelopidas strategy involves the least amount of bloodshed and the fewest post-revolutionary upheavals.